The new version of qmsWrapper is updated in December 2019.

 So, we took the plunge and did the 21-day trial.
 It was a disaster!
 But, knowing there was nothing similar out there, we arranged for a live demo.
-They sorted their free trial out and amazing things started to happen.
+They sorted their demo trial out and amazing things started to happen.

 What initially surprised us, was that it only took a few days to implement and train our people on how to use it.
 Then we started to appreciate the benefits of a fully integrated system.
 You’re not running different applications – engineering is connected to compliance – WOW!
 What a mindset change that was.

 Back to our essential functionality shopping list.
 Tick, tick, tick… The must-haves, should-haves and even the nice-to-haves all seemed to be there, and much, much more.